nkhorman/json_fdw/README.md

-json_fdw
+json_fdw2
 ========

-This PostgreSQL extension implements a Foreign Data Wrapper (FDW) for JSON files.
-The extension doesn't require any data to be loaded into the database, and supports analytic queries against array types, nested fields, and heterogeneous documents.
+**json_fdw2** is a fork of the [citusdata/json_fdw] PostgreSQL Foreign Data Wrapper (FDW) extension project, to query locally stored JSON files, and supports analytic queries against array types, nested fields, and heterogeneous documents.

+While the original project is now ***Retired***, this project fork is not.

+Projet Goal
+---

+The original project is only capable of **Select** operations. ie. read-only, and only from local JSON files.
+This fork's goals are:
+ 1. Add the ability to operate on remote JSON content via HTTP operations, in a RESTful style/manner.
+ 2. Add support for **Update**, **Insert** and **Delete** operations.

+Limitations
+---

-json\_fdw currently only works with PostgreSQL 9.4, and uses YAJL to parse JSON files.
+* json\_fdw2 currently only works with PostgreSQL 9.4

-This version of json\_fdw has been extended to be able to pull files from http servers, and stage them locally.
-It depends on libcurl from http://curl.haxx.se/libcurl/ .
+* json\_fdw2 only supports files that consist of one JSON document per line.
+It doesn't support objects that span multiple lines.

+* PostgreSQL limits column names to 63 characters by default.
+If you need column names that are longer, you can increase the NAMEDATALEN constant in src/include/pg\_config\_manual.h, compile, and reinstall.

+Dependancies
+---

+ * [nkhorman/yajl] You'll need to use the \`\`json_path'' branch. **Do not** use the yajl from http://github.com/lloyd/yajl, json\_fdw2 won't compile!
+ * [libcurl-7.40.0] Only curl-7.40.0 has been tested.
+ * zlib-1.2.8

+Todo
+---
+ * Implement **Delete*** operation support
+ * Only execute remote ETAG re-validation after aging based on Cache-Control and / or Content-Expires headers.

 Local caching of the remote content is done, and validated using Entity Tags (ETAG header) upon every query of the table content.

-A future TODO will be to only execute remote ETAG re-validation after aging based on Cache-Control and / or Content-Expires headers.

 Building
 --------

-json\_fdw depends on yajl for parsing, and zlib-devel to read compressed files, and libcurl to fetch files from http servers.
-So we need to install these packages first:

-**Note**: The following intructions have not been updated to reflect;
- * the libcurl dependancy.
- * You'll need to get the forked yajl and use the \`\`json_path'' branch from http://github.com/nkhorman/yajl **Do not** use the yajl from http://github.com/lloyd/yajl, json_fdw won't compile!

-You'll need to adjust accordingly.
+The following build instructions are from the original project and are old:

     ## Fedora 17+